beyondstorage/specs/rfcs/117-rename-service-to-system-as-the-opposite-to-global.md

 updated_at: 2021-06-21
 ---

-# GSP: Rename Service to System as the Opposite to Global
+# GSP-117: Rename Service to System as the Opposite to Global

 ## Background